 - Use negative/white space.

-- Simplify – Focus on your client.
+- Simplify – Focus on your client, only have 2-3 other elements going on in the background.

 Photography is a fairly forgiving field because it leaves lots of room for rules to be broken.